Snake85/zend_fridge/README.md

 Given a list of items in the fridge (presented as a csv list), and a collection of recipes (a collection of JSON formatted recipes), produce a recommendation for what to cook tonight.
 Program should be written to take two inputs; fridge csv list, and the json recipe data.
 How you choose to implement this is up to you;
 Please provide a web page which takes input through a form, generates a valid result using the provided input data.
-Bonus points for styling the web pages
+Bonus points for styling the web pages.

 Input:
 fridge csv
 Format: item, amount, unit, use-by